Self-Chained Image-Language Model for Video Localization and Question Answering

 Jaemin Cho

-PhD student @ UNC Chapel Hill
+PhD candidate @ UNC Chapel Hill

 PhD @ UNC Chapel Hill.
 Interested in multimodal machine learning.